Curriculum & Specializations – Master of Library and Information Science (MLIS)

 The four courses are:

-• INST600: Foundations for Librarians and Information Professionals (Phasing in; first semester is Spring 2023).
+• INST600: Foundations for Librarians and Information Professionals.
 This course, taken within a newly enrolled student’s first semester, will serve as an introduction to the field of library and information science (LIS), its history and future direction that provides students with an understanding and appreciation of the nature and functions of the profession(s) they have entered.
 The focus is on core concepts underlying the LIS discipline, with particular emphasis on professional ethics/values, diversity, equity, inclusion, and accessibility (DEIA), and the ways in which technology has shaped and continues to shape the field.

 • LBSC602: Serving Information Needs.
 This course covers reference services and information behavior, both of which inform how we interact with our users.
 Whether you work in a public library, archive, academic library, or other type of institution, there is a very good chance that you will interact directly with users or patrons.
 Even if you work on the backend (e.g., metadata, cataloging, digital curation), an understanding of how your users and patrons search for, find, use, and understand information will help you make the information easier to discover and to use.